MicrosoftDocs/cloud-adoption-framework/docs/modernize/business-alignment/evaluate-modernization-options.md

 You'll want to consider various strategies for modernization, such as your operating margin, motivation, and infrastructure.

 - **Operating margin:** Automating ongoing administrative work, like patching, networking, firewall configuration, with the SASS service or pass services that we have.
 With today's technology and market differentiators and to justify any kind of modernization effort, you want to see some operating income rather than just operating margin.
-- **Motivators:** Generating new income (operating income and margin), modernizing and getting more usage of the technology, creating market differentiators
+- **Motivators:** Generating new income (operating income and margin), modernizing and getting more usage of the technology, creating market differentiators.
-- **Infrastructure:** reduce administrative work, patching, firewall administration Apps and data, getting to market faster, drive innovations, improve delivery time by 50%
+- **Infrastructure:** reduce administrative work, patching, firewall administration, apps and data, and getting to market faster, and drive innovations and improve delivery time by 50%.

 Evaluate your modernization options from both the technical and a financial perspectives, which helps you determine whether a set of workloads is a good candidate for modernization.